 A request from what seems to be a "family member or friend in need" - if you receive a message from a family member or friend with an urgent and out of the blue request for financial assistance, make sure to stop and check the message is legitimate.

 Safety tip: if you receive a text message claiming to be from Cashplus but you’re unsure it’s genuine, just contact our Customer Services and we’ll verify if it is for you.

-A big reason to not click on links in emails or text messages is because they can direct you to websites that look entirely genuine and legitimate when in fact they’re forged copies of the real thing.
+A big reason to not click on links in emails, text messages or Facebook/social media ads is because they can direct you to websites that look entirely genuine and legitimate when in fact they’re forged copies of the real thing.
 Enter your log in information on such a site and it goes straight to the scammers to use and exploit as they see fit.
 Here are some ways to stay safe: